From attitudes towards sex to screenings and support services, read on to find out everything about looking after your sexual health in France.

 Furthermore, the Réseau de Santé Sexuelle Publique is an association that promotes access to sexual health and wellbeing for people across France.
 It provides an interactive map that lists its members, most of which are located in and around Paris.

-Services dealing with sexual abuse and assault
+Services in France dealing with sexual abuse and assault

 All forms of domestic violence are illegal in France.
 This includes physical, sexual, or psychological violence perpetrated by either a man or woman.
 The law applies to all couples, whether they are legally married or not.
 The victim and their children can seek protection and temporary housing.
 If you experience conjugal violence, you have six years to file a complaint that may lead to prosecution.
 You can also apply to family court for a protection order.
 Marital (within a relationship) rape is punishable by up to 20 years in prison.
 Other forms of sexual aggressions can result in seven years in prison and fines up to €100,000.